amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 To connect to the internet:

+First, ensure that your core is set up with PPP support:
+Press F12 to bring up the core menu, then press right once to get the "System" menu.
+Make sure the "UART Mode" is set to "PPP".

+From the Amiga side, after you have booted to Workbench:

 * Start Apps -> Network -> Miami
 * Click "Online"
 * You are now online (Choose Project -> Iconify in the menu to iconify window)